-GEOG 101 Natural Environment (3)
+GEOG 101 The Natural Environment (3)

 A survey of the basic elements of the natural environment, especially climate, soils, landforms, water and natural vegetation.
 An optional laboratory course is offered for those interested.
+(DP)

-(DP) Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or equivalent; MATH 73.
+Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or equivalent; MATH 82 with a grade of C or better.

-GEOG 101L Natural Environment Lab (1)
+GEOG 101L The Natural Environment Lab (1)

 Laboratory course available with GEOG 101.
 Class will meet three hours each week.
-Topics of the course are: using maps, analyzing soils, interpreting the weather, and identifying rocks and minerals.
+Topics of the course are using maps, analyzing soils, interpreting the weather, and identifying rocks and minerals.
 Field trips may be taken.
 (DP)

 Prerequisite: GEOG 101 must have been completed or concurrently enrolled.
-Rec Preparation: ENG 21 or 22 with grade of C or better or equivalent; MATH 73.
+Rec Preparation: ENG 21 or 22 with grade of C or better; MATH 82 with a grade of C or better.